binayjy8/STACK/README.md

-Binay bhusan mohanta and th
+Binay bhusan mohanta and t